carylee/flourishinplace/content/care/independent-living.md

+---
-# Retirement / Independent Living Homes
+title: Retirement / Independent Living Homes
+---
 ## What are Retirement/Independent Living Communities?

 Retirement communities or independent living communities cater to seniors who are very independent with few medical problems.
 Residents live in fully equipped private apartments available in a variety of sizes from studios to large two bedrooms.
 Fine dining services are offered with custom-designed meal packages.